Can I switch energy supplier if I owe money in the UK?

 Whole-of-market comparison

-Compare home energy options across the market, not just a limited panel—so you can see what’s available for your postcode and payment type.
+Compare home energy options across the market, not just a limited panel—so you can see what’s available for your postcode and payment type against the July 2026 cap.

 Guidance if you owe money

 Debt doesn’t always stop a switch.
-We highlight the key rules and the practical steps that help avoid failed applications.
+We highlight the 28-day rule, the £500-per-fuel limits and the practical steps that help avoid failed applications.

 Simple, quick form